 What is Setting Powder

 Setting powder, also known as translucent powder, face powder and loose powder is a facial powder used to set makeup.
-It comes in both tinted and non-tinted options, depending on the desired results.
+Depending on the desired results, it comes in both tinted and non-tinted options.
 Aside from long-lasting makeup, setting powders help to control shine and give the complexion a flawless, airbrushed finish.

 What Is the Difference Between Pressed and Loose Powder?